PokemonAutomation/ComputerControl/Wiki/Programs/README.md

 ## Pokémon Let's Go Pikachu/Eevee (LGPE)

 This game cannot be played with a Pro Controller and instead requires the use of joycons.
-Therefore, ESP32 wireless is the only supported setup since it is the only one that implements Joycons.
+Therefore, ESP32 and Pico W are the only supported setup since they are the only ones that implement the wireless joycons.

 | **Program** | **Feedback** | **Controllers** |
 | --- | --- | --- |